Prescott throws for TD before 49ers rally past Cowboys 24-21

 San Francisco’s Jimmy Garoppolo didn’t fare as well as Prescott in his first game action since signing a $137.5 million, five-year contract this offseason.
 Garoppolo completed 3 of 6 passes on his one drive.

-“We’re trying to do something different things and see what works and what doesn’t,” Garoppolo said.
-“We haven’t been in that situation in a year and you try to get things rolling.”

-More concerning for the 49ers was the fact that six players left with injuries in the first half with the most concerning ones being shoulder injuries to tight end George Kittle and running back Matt Breida that could sideline them for “some time,” according to coach Kyle Shanahan.
+More concerning for the 49ers was the fact that five players left with injuries in the first 16 minutes of the game, including defensive starters Malcolm Smith and Solomon Thomas.

-“It’s what you scares you about training camp, it’s what scares you about the preseason,” Shanahan said.
-“You just want the game to end.”

 Prescott sat out the first exhibition game last season but got one series of action against the 49ers this year and looked sharp.
 He completed all three of pass attempts and converted a third-and-9 with a 12-yard scramble.